WebFiori/docs/coding-standards.md

 * Never use `elseif`.
 Always use `else if`.
 * Always include access modifiers for class methods even if they are public.
 * Private methods names should always start with underscore.
+* When extending a class, the first statement in the child's constructor should be calling the parent's constructor.

 ## Documentation Style
 The PHPDoc block must be similar to the following style: